 Each REST API will have their own model of security and authentication process, which may imply the creation of an account, the registration for an API key or the usage of tokens.
 To consume a REST API in OutSystems you must understand and follow the provider's security model.

-After gathering all the information you need from the REST API documentation, do the following to consume a method of the REST API:
+After gathering all the information you need from the REST API documentation, do the following to consume one or more methods of that REST API:

-In the displayed dialog, choose to add a single method:
+In the displayed dialog, choose Add single method or Add all methods.

 Fill the information about the Method URL.
-You can include parameters in braces in the URL for the method's input parameters;
+You can include parameters between braces in the URL for the method's input parameters.

-If the REST API you are consuming requires authentication or specific headers, open the Headers/Auth tab and fill the needed information:
+If the REST API you are consuming requires authentication or specific headers, open the Headers/Auth tab and fill the necessary information.